COSC3020/tsp-held-karp-Countmooshroom/README.md

 ## Answer

 If you run this algorithm with $n$ elements, it will run the heldKarp() function $n$ times.
 Then, each of those will recursively run it $n - 1$ times, and so on until it hits the base case.
 However, if the function has already been calculated and stored in the cache, it doesn't have to evaluate it again.
 Thus, the algorithm will run for every subset of the n items, which is $2^n$ times.
-Therefore, the time complexity is $\Theta(2^n)$.
+Each time it runs the function, it copies the cities array in newCities ($n$ time), and then runs a splice function, which could also take $n$ time.
+This gives us a time complexity of $n + n + 2^n$, which simplifies to $\Theta(2^n)$.

 Since this algorithm stores every answer in a cache, it will store $2^n$ items and thus have a memory complexity of $\Theta(2^n)$.